-Using CRA, Derlet and Dudarev [29] studied the saturation of defects production in Fe and W. They also studied the spatial fluctuation of stresses and the spontaneous reorganization of microstructure.
-Tian et al. [34] and Warwick et al. [35] studied the anisotropic swelling of zirconium due to the formation of a- and c-type dislocation loops.
-Mason et al. [31] explained the negative lattice strain being detected by spatially resolved x-ray Laue diffraction in self-ion irradiated tungsten.
+Using CRA, Derlet and Dudarev [28] studied the saturation of defects production in Fe and W. They also studied the spatial fluctuation of stresses and the spontaneous reorganization of microstructure.
+Tian et al. [29] and Warwick et al. [30] studied the anisotropic swelling of zirconium due to the formation of a- and c-type dislocation loops.
+Mason et al. [31] explained the negative lattice strain being detected by spatially resolved X-ray Laue diffraction in self-ion irradiated tungsten.
 Using a combination of CRA and MD, Mason et al. [32] accurately estimated the deuterium retention capacity in heavily irradiated tungsten.
-Chartier and Marinica [36] used the Frenkel pair accumulation (FPA) method to study highdose irradiation damage in bcc iron.
+Chartier and Marinica [33] used the Frenkel Pair Accumulation (FPA) method to study high dose irradiation damage in bcc iron.
 FPA is similar to CRA, but it relaxes the atomic configuration through dynamic evolution.
-They observed nucleation of C15 clusters at an early stage, which can transform into $\frac{a}{2}\langle 111 \rangle$ and $a\langle 100 \rangle$ dislocation loops.
+They observed nucleation of C15 clusters at the early stage, which can transform into $\frac{a}{2}\langle 111 \rangle$ and $a\langle 100 \rangle$ dislocation loops.

-Recently, Reali et al. [37] suggested that one can compute the macroscopic stress and strain on the component scale using the defect relaxation volume density tensor ω , which can be obtained from atomic scale simulations, such as CRA or MD.
-They proved analytically that the relaxation volume density tensor is equivalent to the eigenstrain ε^ of defects [38].
-Since the spatially varying eigenstrain can be interpreted as a source of an effective body force [37], one can solve the constitutive equation, and calculate the dimensional changes, through the finite element method (FEM).
+Recently, Reali et al. [34] suggested that one can compute the macroscopic stress and strain on the component scale using the defect relaxation volume density tensor $\boldsymbol{\omega}$, which can be obtained from atomic scale simulations, such as CRA or MD.
+They proved analytically that the relaxation volume density tensor is equivalent to the eigenstrain $\boldsymbol{\epsilon}^$ of defects.
+Since the spatially varying eigenstrain can be interpreted as a source of an effective body force [34], one can solve the constitutive equation, and calculate the dimensional changes, through finite element method (FEM).

-In this work, we adopted the CRA to study the effect of external uniaxial stress on defect production and crystal growth in pure iron under athermal irradiation conditions that is realized as a particular form of irradiation-induced swelling and creep.
-We chose iron as it is the major component of steels and has the same crystal structure as RAFM steels.
-We will examine the effect quantitatively by calculating the defect relaxation volume density tensor $\boldsymbol{\omega}$ (or eigenstrain $\boldsymbol{\epsilon}^$).
-We will also study the microstructural changes in detail.
-The anisotropic changes of $\boldsymbol{\omega}$ will be explained through observation of the microstructural evolution and the deformation of simulation cells.
+In this work, we adopted the CRA to study the effect of external uniaxial stress on defect production and crystal growth in pure iron that realized as irradiation-induced swelling and creep.
+Iron is the major component of steels and has the same crystal structure as RAFM steels.
+We will examine the effect quantitatively through calculating the defect relaxation volume density tensor $\boldsymbol{\omega}$ (or eigenstrain $\boldsymbol{\epsilon}^$).
+We will also study the microstructural change in detail.
+The anisotropic changes of $\boldsymbol{\omega}$ will be explained through observation of the microstructure evolution and the deformation of simulation cells.